Keyboard shortcuts

 Literal

-Felys has built-in support for float, integer, string, tuple, and list.
-Their underlying implementation uses f64, isize, String, Vec, and Vec in Rust standard library.
+Felys has built-in support for float, integer, string, tuple, list, and matrix.
+Their underlying implementation uses f64, isize, String, Vec, Vec, and Vec in Rust standard library.

 int = 42;